Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/docs/ecosystem.md

 ---

-## Circuit Chan

-A first person in-development 3D game that uses KalaWindow for its foundation.

----

 ## Elypso Engine

-A game and software development engine that relies on KalaWindow.
+A game and software development engine that relies on KalaWindow and KalaGraphics, currently on hiatus until KalaWindow and KalaGraphics are ready for use.

 ---

 ## Elypso Hub

-The project manager and updater for Elypso Engine.
+The project manager and updater for Elypso Engine that relies on KalaWindow and KalaGraphics, currently on hiatus until KalaWindow and KalaGraphics are ready for use.